-During the 1970's and 1980's, the clear peak month for farm work-related fatalities was October.
-11 More recently, the monthly distribution of fatalities has flattened.
+During the 1970's and 1980's, the clear peak month for farm work-related fatalities was October, which is typically the primary grain harvesting period in Indiana.
+More recently, the monthly distribution of fatalities has flattened.
 Over the past ten years, the months with the highest number of fatality incidents have been June and September.
-This is a shift from the trend during the 1970's and 1980's when there was a dramatic peak in fatalities later in harvest.
 It appears that the push for earlier harvest, possibly coupled with changing technology and work practices, has resulted in an earlier peak in the number of fatalities.